maggiez-z/CSDS395/README.md

 # Completed Work
 * Website is deployed using Elastic Beanstalk with setup HTML in place.
 Is load-balanced and scalable.
-* Lambda is set up to start automating API calls once code is finished.
+* Lambda is set up and connected to DynamoDB.
+Has code set up to make API calls to get restaurant reviews and then stores data within DynamoDB.
-* DynamoDB is set up and ready to store data.
+* DynamoDB noSQL tables are set up and have testing objects inside them.
+Attributes have been defined to hold multiple reviews, restaurant name, and restaurant ID.
-* S3 bucket is set up and ready to store data.
+* S3 bucket is set up.
+Is currently storing past website versions and the BERT model.
-* BERT model plan is completed and ready to be trained.
+* BERT model is trained and functional, although we will continue to experiment with improvements

 # Member Contributions

 Margaret:
+* Worked on HTML widgets for website
+* Worked on overall website design
+* Connected Lambda and DynamoDB
+* Tested writing objects to DynamoDB via Lambda
+* Wrote sections of Project Report 2

 Yash:
+* Working more on the BERT model and training to see better fits.

 Christine:
 * Set up Project Report 2
 * Filled in sections of Project Report 2
+* Assisted in Bootstrap/HTML implementation
+* Worked on website design and UI

 Stamatis:
+* Continued model training and tuning hyperparameters

 Alexander:
+* Writing code for model API interface
+* Deploying model to Amazon SageMaker
+* Wrote sections of PR2, primarily “Addressing Feedback”

 Andrei:
+* World on model training
+* Working more on the BERT model

 William:
+* Configured review search API calls to run in lambda
+* Began work on a dynamodb database to store results to avoid redundant search API calls
+* Helped maintain website functionality